-failed to affect the changes in the $[Ca^{2+}]m$ elicited by Cf or ATP in combination with the metalloid (Fig. 2B).
-Most importantly, the effects mediated by rotenone were reproduced by the respiration-deficient phenotype, i.e., RD cells failed to respond to arsenite/ATP or arsenite/Cf with an increased DHR oxidation (Fig. 2A) but nevertheless responded to these treatments with increases in $[Ca^{2+}]m$ comparable with those detected in their respiration-proficient counterparts (Fig. 2B).
+As indicated in Fig. 2A the DHR-fluorescence responses mediated by the short term exposure to arsenite in combination with either Cf or ATP are prevented by the complex I inhibitor rotenone, as well as by AA, supplemented under conditions promoting high and low concentrations of the vitamin in the mitochondria and cytosol, respectively (Fiorani et al., 2015; Cantoni et al., 2018).
+In addition rotenone, or AA, failed to affect the changes in the [Ca2+]m elicited by Cf, or ATP, in combination with the metalloid (Fig. 2B).
+Most importantly, the effects mediated by rotenone were reproduced by the respiration-deficient phenotype, i.e., RD-cells failed to respond to arsenite/ATP, or arsenite/Cf, with an increased DHR oxidation (Fig. 2A), but nevertheless responded to these treatments with increases in [Ca2+]m comparable with those detected in their respiration-proficient counterparts (Fig. 2B).

-The mitochondrial origin of ROS produced using the above treatment paradigms was next confirmed using MitoSOX red, a fluorochrome commonly employed for the detection of O_2^{-1} in the mitochondria of live cells (Mukhopadhyay et al., 2007).
+The mitochondrial origin of ROS produced using the above treatment paradigms was next confirmed using MitoSOX red, a fluorochrome commonly employed for the detection of O2-- in the mitochondria of live cells (Mukhopadhyay et al., 2007).
 Indeed, as indicated in Fig. 2C, the results obtained using MitoSOX red were in line with those previously discussed for experiments using DHR.
 The notion that MitoSOX red, unlike DHR, only detects mitochondrial ROS was previously established by showing the exclusive sensitivity of the second probe to ROS generated via PMA-induced NADPH oxidase activation (Guidarelli et al., 2016b).
-These experiments, which are not reported here for the sake of brevity, were run in parallel with those described above as internal controls.
+These experiments, not reported here for the sake of brevity, were run in parallel with those described above as internal controls.

-We next tested the possibility that the increase in $[Ca^{2+}]c$ mediated by the 10-minute exposure paradigm was associated with an early activation of NADPH oxidase, which at least in principle may eventually mediate downstream stimulation of mitochondrial ROS formation.
-For this purpose, we performed experiments using ATP, which causes a greater increase in $[Ca^{2+}]c$ than Cf (Supplemental Fig. 1A).
-The results illustrated in Supplemental Fig. 2A indicate that the PMAinduced DHR fluorescence response, unlike the one induced by a 10-minute exposure to ATP/arsenite, was sensitive to the NADPH oxidase inhibitors apocynin (10 μ M) and DPI (1 μ M) (Brandes et al., 2014).
-Furthermore, PMA also promoted an apocynin- or DPI-sensitive p47^{phox} phosphorylation, instead, which was not detected in cells exposed for 10 minutes to ATP/ arsenite (Supplemental Fig. 2B).
+We next tested the possibility that the increase in [Ca2+]c mediated by the 10 min exposure paradigm was associated with an early activation of NADPH oxidase, which at least in principle may eventually mediate downstream stimulation of mitochondrial ROS formation.
+For this purpose, we performed experiments using ATP, which causes a greater increase in [Ca2+]c than Cf (Supplemental Figure 1A).
+The results illustrated in Supplemental Figure 2A indicate that the PMA-induced DHR fluorescence response, unlike the one induced by a 10 min exposure to ATP/arsenite, was sensitive to the NADPH oxidase inhibitors apocynin (10 μM) and DPI (1 μM) (Brandes et al., 2014).
+Furthermore, PMA also promoted an apocynin-or DPI-sensitive p47^{phox} phosphorylation, instead not detected in cells exposed for 10 min to ATP/arsenite (Supplemental Figure 2B).